ericscharff/smallworld.js/README.md

 After cloning, use `npm install` to install the dependencies (only needed for running unit tests).
 Running `npm test` will run the test suite in test.js.

-There is a simple repl that you can run from the command line with `node repl.js` or `./repl.js`.
+There is a [simple REPL](scripts/repl.js) in the `scripts` directory that you can run from the command line with `node repl.js` or `./repl.js`.
 Lines on the command line will be compiled and run with `doIt`.

 You can run a very, very primitive version of the interpeter by loading [index.html](html/index.html) in a Web browser.
 You can evaluate expressions and